The Bank of Montreal (BMO), Canada’s oldest chartered bank, opened its first branch on today’s date in 1817.

-Earlier that year, on June 23, nine Montreal merchants—prominent businessman John Richardson among them—signed articles of association to establish the bank.
-With £250,000 capital, BMO (then known as Montreal Bank) would eventually issue Canada’s first domestic currency when it opened its doors on Nov.
+Earlier that year, on June 23, nine Montreal merchants – prominent businessman John Richardson among them – signed articles of association to establish the bank.
+With £250,000 capital, BMO (then known as the Montreal Bank) would eventually issue Canada’s first domestic currency when it opened its doors on Nov.
 3, 1817.

-The following year, the bank opened agencies in London and New York as well as offices in Quebec City and the Upper Canada communities of Kingston, York, Queenston and Amherstburg.
+The following year, the bank opened agencies in London and New York as well as offices in Québec and the Upper Canada communities of Kingston, York, Queenston and Amherstburg.

 By 1859, BMO was Canada’s largest financial institution with permanent branches in New York and Chicago.

 In Canada, the bank currently operates as BMO Bank of Montreal and manages assets of more than $300 billion.
-With more than 900 branches worldwide, the bank serves in excess of seven million customers.
+With more than 900 branches worldwide, the bank serves more than seven million customers.

-But nearly 200 years ago—before a single steamship had crossed the ocean, or a single railway could be built—BMO sparked the transition of Canada’s domestic trade, which evolved from the barter system into today’s modern system of finance.
+Nearly 200 years ago – before a single steamship had crossed the ocean, or a single railway could be built – BMO sparked the transition of Canada’s domestic trade, which evolved from the barter system into today’s modern system of finance.

 BMO followed the Scottish system of banking, of which Richardson (a Scottish Quebecer) was familiar.
 One of the best features of this system, which was later co-opted by English bankers, was the ability to maintain numerous branches with fewer banks holding significant capital.